tiennx001/giatot/public_html/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 20. YITH WooCommerce Tab Manager plugin let you add custom tabs in single product page
 21. YITH WooCommerce Mailchimp integrate MailChimp into your e-commerce shop to manage users' subscription directly from your store.
 WooCommerce 2.3.x compatible.
 22. YITH WooCommerce Waiting List enables registered users to request an email notification when an out-of-stock product comes back into stock.
-23. YITH WooCommerce EU VAT manage correctly your European customers with their own tax laws about digital goods.
-24. YITH WooCommerce Product Add-Ons in "Single Prodcut" page
+24. YITH WooCommerce Product Add-Ons in "Single Product" page

 == Frequently Asked Questions ==